Clemens Schmid

 Clemens Schmid (born 18 August 1990) is an Austrian racing driver currently competing in the Deutsche Tourenwagen Masters and GT World Challenge Europe Endurance Cup with the GRT Grasser Racing Team.

 Career

 Karting

 Schmid began karting in 2000 by competing in the German Karting Championship.

 Sports car racing

 Schmid made his car racing debut in 2009 by competing in the BMW 325 Challenge.

-In 2010 he joined Seyffarth Motorsport to compete in the Porsche Carrera Cup Germany.
+In 2010, Schmid joined Seyffarth Motorsport to compete in the Porsche Carrera Cup Germany.
 He finished the season in eighteenth.
 He also joined the team in the third round of the ADAC GT Masters.

-In 2011 he joined Herberth Motorsport to compete in the Porsche Carrera Cup Germany.
+In 2011, Schmid joined Herberth Motorsport to compete in the Porsche Carrera Cup Germany.
 He finished the season in eighteenth once again.
 He also joined Lechner Racing as a guest driver in the final round of the Porsche Supercup at Yas Marina Circuit.

 Schmid then competed in the 2011–12 Porsche GT3 Cup Challenge Middle East, where he finished third.